KieronKretschmar/MentorGG_ArchitectureDocumentation/MatchSelection.md

 # Match selection
 Analyses displayed in the webapp usually depend on data of one or multiple matches.
 For example, some analyses may require data "from the user's last match", or data "from the user's last 10 matchmaking matches on de_mirage".
 Here explained is the process of how those matches, more precisely their related matchids, are identified.

 ## Information Flow

 ### Summary
-`MatchSelectionHelper` supplies `WebApp` with the data it needs to compute the required Matchids client-side.
-The `WebApp` then request data specifically for these MatchIds from `MatchRetriever` or `TeamMatchRetriever`, respectively.
+[MatchSelectionHelper][MATCHSELECTIONHELPER] supplies [WebApp][WEBAPP] with the data it needs to compute the required Matchids client-side.
+The [WebApp][WEBAPP] then request data specifically for these MatchIds from [MatchRetriever][MATCHRETRIEVER] or [TeamMatchRetriever][TEAMMATCHRETRIEVER], respectively.

 ### Terminology
 - `MMH`: MetaMatchHistory, a list where each entry contains metadata about a match played by the user/team.
 Each matches metadata contains properties like